blackbaud/sky-api-addin/README.md

   context: { /* arbitrary context object to pass to parent add-in */ }
 });
 ```

-The parent add-in can listen to the close event via the `modalClosed` promise returned from `showModal`.
-The promise will resolve when the modal is closed and include the context data returned from the modal:
+The parent add-in can listen to the close event via the `modalClosed` Promise returned from `showModal`.
+The Promise will resolve when the modal is closed, and will include the context data returned from the modal:

 ```js
 // Parent add-in launching a modal